EricWay1024/nottCrawlerNew/README.md

 ## Acknowledgements

 Finally, a big thanks to...
-ChatGPT for helping me write this project.
+- my friend [Lucien](https://github.com/lucienshawls) for helping with the reimagined, Selenium-free `module` crawler;
+- and ChatGPT for making things easier.